rotty3000/config-node/README.md

 ## Sources of Configuration

-The following configuration sources are used in order of precedence.
+The following configuration providers are pre-packaged and searched in order of precedence until a value is found.

-1. A JSON file `~/.config-node-devtools.json` in the user home directory which contains configuration keys (following example above `{"a.configuration.key": {"some.value": "foo"}`)
+1. A JSON file `~/.config-node-devtools.json` in the user home directory which contains configuration keys.
+(See [Structure of JSON configuration](#structure-of-json-configuration).)
 1. Command line arguments formatted as `--key=value`.
 1. From command line argument `--application.json=<json>` where the inline JSON is structured as in 1.
+(See [Structure of JSON configuration](#structure-of-json-configuration).)
-1. Properties from the `APPLICATION_JSON` environment variable whose value is inline JSON
+1. Properties from the `APPLICATION_JSON` environment variable whose value is inline JSON.
+(See [Structure of JSON configuration](#structure-of-json-configuration).)
 1. From individual environment variables (following name mangling rules):
    * Replace dots (.) with underscores (_).
    * Remove any dashes (-).